Morris K. Udall Scholarships

 To learn more about applying for the Udall, send an email to Laura Perille in the Georgetown Fellowships Office expressing your intent to apply for internal endorsement or your desire to receive more information about the application process.

 Application for Nomination Components

 - 800-word essay on a speech, legislative act, book, or public policy statement by either Morris K. Udall or Stewart L. Udall and its impact on your interests and goals.

 - Transcripts (may be unofficial) for all college coursework

 - Three letters of recommendation that speak to your leadership, public service and academic achievements.
-These letters should be emailed by your recommenders to email@example.com by the January 23rd deadline.
+These letters should be emailed by your recommenders to firstname.lastname@example.org by the internal January deadline.